 The original BASA together with an Application for Certificate of Compliance to the Board for approval.

-The Board shall approve or deny a BASA within 30 days of receipt or seek further information consistent with the provisions of 503 CMR 2.00 as the Board deems necessary.
+The Board shall approve or deny a BASA as part of the Certificate of Compliance Application or seek further information consistent with the provisions of 503 CMR 2.00 as the Board deems necessary.

 An Applicant for a Certificate of Compliance shall submit to the Board:

-An Application for Certificate of Compliance filing electronically through DOR's
+An Application for Certificate of Compliance in a format specified by the Board .

-electronic application filing system or by filing using the form set forth in Appendix 1.

 The Board shall: